 - Once the water bath is boiling, carefully place each pretzel into the water, one at a time, for about 30 seconds each.
 Use a large spatula to transfer the boiled pretzels back to the baking sheet.

 - In a small bowl, whisk together the egg yolk and water to make an egg wash.
-Brush the pretzels with the egg wash and sprinkle them generously with coarse salt.1 large egg yolk + 1 tablespoon water
+Brush the pretzels with the egg wash and sprinkle them generously with coarse salt.1 large egg yolk + 1 tablespoon water, Pretzel salt or coarse kosher salt

 - Bake the pretzels for 12-15 minutes or until they develop a dark brown crust.